Restaurant Guy Savoy – A Two Michelin Star Dining Experience | Las Vegas, Nevada

 In the kitchen with Executive Chef Nicholas Costagliola

-All the restaurants that were once rated in Las Vegas, are still the best for top gastronomic experiences though!
+However, that does not mean these once stared restaurants are not worth a visit.
+In my view, all the restaurants that were once Michelin rated in Las Vegas, are still the best for top gastronomic experiences in this city.

 American Wagyu Filet, Charred Leek, Jus Bordelaise

-From beginning to completion, Restaurant Guy Savoy certainly offers one of the best dining experiences on the Las Vegas Strip- their two Michelin Stars prove just that.
+From the beginning to the completion, Restaurant Guy Savoy certainly executes one of the finest dining experiences on the Las Vegas Strip!

 __________